HortonworksUniversity/Essentials/demos/spark/README.md

     "STORED AS ORC")
 ```

-Verify from the Hive View this table has been created and is empty.
+Verify from the Hive View (logged in as `admin` is fine) this table has been
+created and is empty.

 Since we created this table to be backed by the ORC file format, we need
 to persist `risk_factor_calc_DF` to disk in that format.